thegetty/quire-docs/content/documentation/page-content.md

 ## Apply Different Types of Links

-As seen in the example above, a link is created by combining the text of the link in brackets with the url of the link in parentheses: `[Link text](Link URL)` There are several types of linking that can be applied to text on your page.
+A link is created by combining the text of the link in brackets with the url of the link in parentheses: `[Link text](Link URL)` There are several types of linking that can be applied to text on your page.
 Stylization such as bolding, italics, underlining, and more can also be applied to linked text.

 ### External Links